 Our practice spans the full spectrum of public international law issues, including the law of treaties, international responsibility, State succession, State and diplomatic immunities, the law of international organizations, international investment law, international human rights law, the law of the sea and international trade law.

-The firm maintains a team of experts in public international law that keeps a close relationship with academia.
-Many of our lawyers specialized in public international law received PhDs, have published extensively, hold academic positions and teach on a regular basis.
+The firm keeps a close relationship with academia, and many of our lawyers specialized in public international law received PhDs, have published extensively, hold academic positions and teach on a regular basis.

 The firm has extensive experience in investor-State disputes, inter-State disputes and disputes involving international organizations.
 We represent clients before international courts, including the European Court of Human Rights, domestic courts, and international arbitral tribunals, including tribunals constituted under the aegis of the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), the Stockholm Chamber of Commerce (SCC), the London Court of International Arbitration (LCIA) and, ad hoc, pursuant to the UNCITRAL Arbitration Rules.

 The Hellenic Republic in an ICSID arbitration commenced by Poštová banka a.s., a Slovak bank that purchased interests in Greek Government bonds, and its Cypriot shareholder, Istrokapital SE, under the Hellenic Republic-Slovak Republic and the Hellenic Republic-Cyprus bilateral investment treaties, challenging measures taken by the Hellenic Republic to address its financial crisis.
 In an award issued on April 9, 2015, the tribunal dismissed all claims for lack of jurisdiction, holding that sovereign bonds and interests therein are not investments protected under the applicable investment treaties and that Istrokapital could not base jurisdiction on Poštová banka’s assets.